rootKot/invader/README.md

 Invader
 ============
 ### Invader is a Python simple module for data grabbing from websites.
+Also with JavaScript support!

-Invader is based on BeautifulSoup
+Invader is based on BeautifulSoup and dryscrape

 ---